East India: Colonial era

+Contemporary era

 The 1950s saw industrial progress in East India.
 These were cut short with the conflict in neighbouring East Pakistan and by the Communist movement at home.
 In 1971, in the course of Bangladesh's independence struggle, millions of refugees poured into East India.

-Bihar and Odisha struggled with economic issues during the British rule and in the beginning of post independent India.
-But in recent years, these two states have shown impressive growth record and developed steadily.
+Bihar and Odisha struggled with economic issues during the British rule and in the beginning of post independent India due to rising naxalism and frequent natural calamities such as flood and cyclone.

+But in recent years, the state of Odisha has shown impressive growth record and developed steadily.
 The economic boom since 2005 started to spread new malls, highways, airports and IT office complexes, but not evenly across the region.
-Jharkhand became a separate state on 15 November 2000.
+Jharkhand became a separate state on 15 November 2000 from Bihar.
 In the modern times, these states have seen rapid transformation and home to several mineral and metal based industries, coal based thermal powers units, oil refineries, ports, textile industries and well established public and private educational institutes.
-Bihar, Odisha and Jharkhand rank 14th, 16th and 18th in the List of Indian states by GDP.
+West Bengal, Bihar, Odisha and Jharkhand rank 6th, 16th, 14th and 18th in the List of Indian states by GDP.
 Odisha has shown consistent growth in the state GDP and received the recognition of the fastest-growing economy among the states in India.